 Why Chicken Is Not Done When The Juices Run Clear, And Why Pink Meat Can Be Safe

 Here is a myth so pervasive that challenging it will certainly bring howls from every corner of the culinary world, but the fact is, it is indisputably false.
 And if you believe it you could end up badly overcooking your poultry or spend the night on the toilet.
+Or worse.

-How many times have you read "cook the chicken until the juices run clear"?
+How many times have you read "cook chicken until the juices run clear"?
 It means that, if you stab or slice into a chicken or turkey, and you see pink juices, it is not done.
 This myth lives in hundreds of cookbooks and thousands of websites.
 Type "juices run clear" into Google's book search and the first hit is the Good Housekeeping Cookbook.

 But USDA says "Scientific research indicates that foodborne pathogens and viruses, such as Salmonella, Campylobacter and the avian influenza virus, are destroyed when poultry is cooked to an internal temperature of 165°F. FSIS [The USDA Food Safety and Inspection Service] recommends the use of a food thermometer to monitor internal temperature."